CrestApps/laravel-code-generator/README.md

 ## Installation

- To download this package into your laravel project, use the command-line to execute the following command
+1. To download this package into your laravel project, use the command-line to execute the following command

 ```
 composer require crestapps/laravel-code-generator --dev
 ```

-**(Skip this step when using Laravl >= 5.5)** To bootstrap the packages into your project, open the `config/app.php` file in your project.
-Then, look for the providers array.
+2. **(Skip this step when using Laravel >= 5.5)** To bootstrap the packages into your project while using command-line only, open the app/Providers/AppServiceProvider.php file in your project.
+Then, add the following code to the register() method.

 Add the following line to bootstrap laravel-code-generator to the framework.

 ```
-CrestApps\CodeGenerator\CodeGeneratorServiceProvider::class,
+if ($this->app->runningInConsole()) {
+    $this->app->register('CrestApps\CodeGenerator\CodeGeneratorServiceProvider');
+}
 ```

-Finally, execute the following command from the command-line to publish the package's config and the default template to start generating awesome code.
+3. Execute the following command from the command-line to publish the package's config and the default template to start generating awesome code.
 ```
 php artisan vendor:publish --provider="CrestApps\CodeGenerator\CodeGeneratorServiceProvider" --tag=default
 ```